knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 ### File Path

 Suppose you want to review your Quiz 1 for your Physics class.
 In that case, there is an underlying path to get to Quiz 1:

-Open your locker (you can think of it as a folder containing all your course folders).
+1. Open your locker (you can think of it as a folder containing all your course folders).
-Open the Physics folder.
+2. Open the Physics folder.
-Grab the loose sheet of paper labeled "Quiz 1".
+3. Grab the loose sheet of paper labeled "Quiz 1".

-If your folder structure is different, then you'll have to take a different path:
+If your folder structure is different, then you'll have to take a different path.
+For example:

-Open your locker.
+1. Open your locker.
-Open the Science folder.
+2. Open the Science folder.
-Open the Physics folder.
+3. Open the Physics folder.
-Open the Quizzes folder.
+4. Open the Quizzes folder.
-Grab "Quiz 1".
+5. Grab "Quiz 1".

 It all depends on the structure of the folder system.

 A simple way to represent the path that you took to get to your Physics Quiz 1 in the first case is as follows: